studeo14/usbip-wsl2-instructions/README.md

 If your sources are elsewhere or you have a different patch set that you want to apply, then you can specify their location(s) with the `-d` and `-p` options, respectively.

-You can use the `--dry-run` options to see which patches will be applied without making changes to the kernel source code.
+You can use the `--dry-run` option to see which patches will be applied without making changes to the kernel source code.

 __Example Usage__:
 ```